The location of Citizens Academy Session 6 on 10/30/2019 has CHANGED. Please login for details.

 When are the Sessions?

-Sessions are held from September to November of each year.
-The dates for this year's Alameda County Citizens Academy are listed below.
-Sessions are held on Wednesday evenings from 6:00 p.m. to 9:00 p.m. at various locations throught the County.
+The Alameda County Citizens Academy consists of six sessions.
+Each session will be held in the fall, typically in September and October, on Wednesday evenings from 6:00 p.m. to 9:00 p.m. at various locations throughout the County.
 The program is facilitated by the County Administrator's Office and each session is hosted by different County Agencies or Departments.

 To successfully complete the Academy and participate in graduation, each participant must attend five of the six sessions.